Optimization Guide (SCM)

 5. Keep IEEE ingress explicit

-Map NaN/Inf to ⊥ at the boundary using zeroproof.utils.ieee_bridge.
+Map NaN/Inf to ⊥ at the boundary using zeroproofml.utils.ieee_bridge.
 Avoid ad-hoc nan_to_num calls that would erase mask information.

 6. Benchmark with real payloads

-Scripts in benchmarks/ exercise the SCM backends without any transreal tags.
-Start from benchmarks/run_benchmarks.py and track ⊥ throughput alongside wall-clock time.
+Scripts in perf/ exercise the SCM backends without any transreal tags.
+Start from perf/run_benchmarks.py and track ⊥ throughput alongside wall-clock time.